Metric results on sumsets and Cartesian products of classes of Diophantine sets: Proofs of results in

 We need to show the inequality $\mu(x_{i})\leq \Lambda/(\lambda_{i}-1)+1$ for $0\leq i\leq n-1$.
 Write $\nu_{i}=\Lambda/(\lambda_{i}-1)+1$ for simplicity.
 Assume the contrary that $\mu(x_{i})>\nu_{i}$ for some $i$.
 Then for some $\mu>\nu_{i}$ the inequality

 has infinitely many rational solutions $p/q$.
-Upon minor modifications we may without loss of generality assume \eqref{eq:property} holds for $x_{1}$.
-We distinguish two cases: $p/q$ can be among the $p_{j}/q_{j}$ defined in the proof of the lower bound, or distinct from them.
+We consider $i$ fixed in the sequel.
+We distinguish two cases: $p/q$ can be among the $p_{j}/q_{j}$ defined above, with the convention $i\equiv j\bmod n$ as explained above, or distinct from them.